 We offer individualized assistance, problem solving and identification of resources are available to persons with memory loss and their family.

-We offer a variety of support groups for all individuals living with Alzheimer’s disease.
+We offer a variety of support groups for all individuals affected by Alzheimer’s disease and related dementias.
 Groups are facilitated by trained volunteers.
 Many locations offer specialized groups for children, those with early-onset and early-stage Alzheimer’s, adult caregivers and others with specific needs.

 The Alzheimer’s Association message boards and chat rooms provide an online community for persons with Alzheimer's, caregivers and care providers.
 Our message boards have thousands of registered members from around the United States and thousands more who refer to the stories and information that is available 24 hours a day.

-The Alzheimer’s Association offers dozens of fact sheets and brochures.
+The Alzheimer’s Association offers dozens of topic sheets and brochures.
 Click here for a listing.

 We also maintain a variety of educational materials (brochures, videos, audiotapes and books) on topics related to Alzheimer’s disease and related disorders.
 To learn more about our library, call us at 1.800.272.3900.